Importance of Sleep

 Consult your doctor before taking any supplements.

 - Good sleep determines the quality of your day life.

-- Ideally, you want to fall asleep easily, sleep deeply, uninterruptedly and wake up rested.
+- Ideally, you want to fall asleep quickly, sleep deeply and uninterruptedly, and wake up rested.

-- In order to restore your sleep it is extremely helpful to follow three simple rules:
+- To restore your sleep, it is extremely helpful to follow three simple rules: